vogon101/Archie/README.md

 ##TODO:
 * Allow comments inside of a `CodeBlock`
     * Perhaps make comments some sort of element
+* Make assignments lines then allow lines inside of a codeblock
+* return statements
+* if and while
+* Apply syntax?
+* Function calls inside of objects need object scope

 ##Contributing
 I will not be accepting contributions at the moment as this is a project for school